 Cozy and Family FriendlyOpen during the winter season

-New to the South Ridge Lodge, Cilantro offers comfort food with the ultimate convenience.
-Select from beef, chicken, pork, salmon, or vegetarian burritos with your choice of toppings including their signature homemade sauces and salsas all made with local ingredients.
+Located in the South Ridge Lodge, Cilantro Burrito Bar is a Team Member favorite .
+Select from beef, chicken, pork, salmon, or vegetarian burritos with your choice of toppings, including Cilantro's signature homemade sauces and salsas - all made with local ingredients.

 All-Day Access to WafflesOpen during the winter season

-Looking for a quick pick-me-up before, during, or after tearing up the slopes?
-Stop by the Waffle Cabin in the Barker basin for a warm Authentic Belgian Sugar waffle.
-It can be served with or without drizzled melted chocolate.
+Looking for a quick nosh before, during, or after tearing up the slopes?
+Stop by the Waffle Cabin in the Barker basin for an authentic Belgian sugar waffle.
+It can be served with or without drizzled, melted chocolate.
 Located next to the Barker Mountain Express lift, the Waffle Cabin gives you the convenience of keeping your gear on while enjoying the taste of a warm, homemade treat. www.wafflecabin.com